 ~ Ray Gonzalez, author of Beautiful Wall

-Light Through a Pane of Glass
+Light Through a Pane of Glass by Thomas Cook

 I have time, the voice of Light through a Pane of Glass attempts to reassure itself, I have time.
 By which that voice acknowledges, watching garden hose water carry off leaves from the dirt, that time sweeps us and everything away.
 This is a book that drinks from deep wells of mystery: sons and fathers, transience and repetition, the permanence and contingency of land.
 Its "living walls," its haunted architectures, span a vast West of memory and experience.
 The poems in this book, sometimes wise, sometimes pained, always starkly beautiful, heap themselves up in answer to the question they pose: how to “survive in the void where we remain.”

 ~ Noah Warren, author of The Destroyer in the Glass, Winner of the Yale Younger Poets Prize